 Dear colleagues and friends,

-Again, we would like to thank the international organizations – WPA World Psychiatric Association, WASP World Association for Social Psychiatry, WFMH World Federation for Mental Health, ICPCM International College for Person Centered Medicine, IFE Fromm International Foundation Erich Fromm and DGG Deutsche Gesellschaft für Gruppendynamik und Gruppenpsychotherapie – for their support.
+WPA World Psychiatric Association, WASP World Association for Social Psychiatry, WFMH World Federation for Mental Health, IFP International Federation for Psychotherapy, ICPCM International College for Person Centered Medicine, DGG Deutsche Gesellschaft für Gruppendynamik und Gruppenpsychotherapie and IFE Fromm International Foundation Erich Fromm.

 Professor Maria Ammon